rodrimati1992/abi_stable_crates/readme.md

 These are some usecases for this library:

-- Converting a Rust dependency tree from compiling statically into a single binary, into a binary and dynamic libraries, allowing separate re-compilation on changes.
+- Converting a Rust dependency tree from compiling statically into a single binary, into one binary (and potentially) many dynamic libraries, allowing separate re-compilation on changes.

 - Creating a plugin system (without support for unloading).